Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: in many-to-many setting

-Our algorithm (see Algorithm~\ref{algo:criRSM}) is a combination of Kir{\'a}ly's algorithm and the popular critical matching algorithm discussed in the previous section.
-In each level, vertices in $\AA$ propose and vertices in $\BB$ accept or reject.
+Recall that $\S$ and $\T$ denote the sum of lower quotas for all vertices in $\AA$ and $\BB$, respectively, \textit{i.e.}, $\S=\sum_{a\in\AA}q^-(a)$ and $\T = \sum_{b\in\BB}q^-(b)$.
+At each level, vertices in $\AA$ propose, and vertices in $\BB$ accept or reject.
+At a very high level, our algorithm can be viewed as a three-phase algorithm.
+The first phase corresponds to the levels $0,\ldots,\T-1$, where \textit{only lq}-vertices on the $\BB$ side get proposals.
+This ensures the criticality on the $\BB$ side.
+The second phase corresponds to Kir{\'a}ly's step, which is encoded at level $\T$.
+This removes unjustified blocking pairs and provides the required size guarantee.
+The third phase corresponds to levels $\T+1,\ldots,\S+\T$, where \textit{only deficient} vertices in $\AA$ make proposals.
+This ensures criticality on the $\AA$ side.

 The set of vertices that $a\in \AA$ proposes to depends on its level.
 Furthermore, depending on the level of $a$, the preference list at that level may be strict or may contain ties.
-Throughout Algorithm~\ref{algo:criRSM}, $b$ uses its original preference list $\prefb$ which possibly contains ties.
+Throughout our algorithm, $b$ uses its original preference list $\prefb$, possibly containing ties.
 For a vertex $a \in \AA$, let $\prefsa$ denote a {\em strict} preference list obtained by breaking ties in $\prefa$ so that the vertices in ties are ordered by increasing order of their indices.
-Furthermore, let $\prefslqa$ be the strict list obtained from $\prefsa$ by omitting all the non-critical vertices from $\prefsa$.
-For example, assume $\prefa = (b_2, b_1), b_5, (b_3, b_4)$ where $b_4$ and $b_5$ are critical vertices.
+Furthermore, let $\prefslqa$ be the strict list obtained from $\prefsa$ by omitting all the non-\emph{lq} vertices from $\prefsa$.
+For example, assume $\prefa = (b_2, b_1), b_5, (b_3, b_4)$ where $b_4$ and $b_5$ are \emph{lq} vertices.
 Here, $a$ ranks $b_1$ and $b_2$ as rank-1, $b_5$ as rank-2 and $b_3$ and $b_4$ as rank-3.
 We have $\prefsa = b_1, b_2, b_5, b_3, b_4$ and $\prefslqa = b_5, b_4$ where comma separated vertices denote a strict ordering.

+The pseudocode of our algorithm is shown in Algorithm~\ref{algo:maxCRSMM}.
+Initially, all vertices in $\AA$ have their levels set to 0.
+A vertex $a$ at level $\ell$ is denoted as $a^\ell$.
+Throughout the algorithm, we use $|M(a)|$ to denote the number of vertices matched to $a$ across all levels combined.